Free clinic: Effectiveness

-Location
+Locations and facilities

 Free clinics are usually located near the people they are trying to serve.
 In most cases they are located near other nonprofits that serve the same target community such as food-banks, Head Start, Goodwill Industries, the Salvation Army and public housing.
 Because free clinics often refer people to other medical facilities for lab work, dentistry, and other services, they may also be found in the same area of town as those medical facilities.
 Some clinics have working agreements with the other facilities that are willing to assist with the clinics mission.
 Being close to the other medical facilities makes it easier for patients to get from one to the other.

 Contrary to a common assumption, currently existing free clinics were not necessarily established to respond to an increase in the number of individuals who cannot afford healthcare in a given community.
 The prevalence of free clinics in certain areas is due to the availability of financial and human resources.
 For example, being close to teaching hospitals, universities, and medical facilities makes it easier to find medically trained volunteers.
 Furthermore, the lack of Federally Qualified Health Centers (FQHC) and other safety-net providers within a certain area often becomes the perceived need that motivates community leaders to establish a free clinic.

 Most free clinics start out using donated space; others start by renting or leasing space.
 In time and with enough community support, many go on to acquire their own buildings.
 Donated space may be an entire building, or it might be a couple of rooms within a church, hospital, or another business.
 Because the clinic will house confidential medical records, prescription medications, and must remain as clean as possible, donated space is usually set aside for the sole use of the clinic even when the clinic is closed.

 The National Association of Free & Charitable Clinics maintains a database of 1,200 free and charitable clinics.